This ≈ 4,000 word blog post has been narrated below, complete with impeccably produced music. Click the play button to listen.

 Thanks to Steven Fry, I’ve gained quite an interest in the iambic pentametre.
 Even as I am still learning the intricacies of this poetic form, my writing and mastery of it is still in the early stages and I look forward to seeing how I progress in the coming months and years.
 I’m sure in the fullness of time, I’ll be able to write and perform something that puts the one you’re about to hear to complete and profound shame.
 I cannot wait!

 In this blog post, I will talk about the ongoing developments in my poetic exploration while I read The Ode Less Traveled by Steven Fry.
 As my understanding of poetic forms continues to grow, I show what my current creative, vocal and expressive abilities are by publishing a poem about a recent vision I had for the future of Africa.
 The wording here is important; “a vision I had”, as opposed to “my vision of (or for)”.
 I think the former positions me as an active agent in the continent’s revival while the latter feels a bit passive.
 No one likes passive!
 This poem is followed by a stanza to stanza breakdown of what brought me to certain lines of the piece.
+The central theme underlying this post is one that emphasises the importance of African science fiction or Afrofuturism as not just a way to entertain ourselves.
+I believe it offers a bit more than that.
 Even as I held off on publishing this poem and the resulting blog until later this year, I think publishing it now aligns it with the contemporary global, political and cultural landscape.
 I hope you enjoy it.

 2. The Iambic Pentametre.